The Sean Dorney Grant for Pacific Journalism

 - Give a brief outline of their project

 - Show they have a realistic understanding of the budget for their project and provide details with their application

 - Show they have in-principle support of a high-impact, mainstream platform to publish the work they produce as a result of this grant

 - Submit up to three examples of their work to support their application

 - Focus on an under-reported issue or development that relates to one or more Pacific island countries.
 (For the purposes of this grant, the Pacific islands region comprises all states and territories that would ordinarily be considered to be in Melanesia, Micronesia or Polynesia.
 A project which focuses solely on New Zealand will not qualify; however a project which focuses on New Zealand in addition to somewhere else in the region will be considered.)

 - proof that the applicant is able to produce high quality journalism (including research, investigation, accuracy, ethics and delivery by deadline)

 - excellence in written or verbal communication and/or technical/production skill

-- Innovation and creativity in storytelling including through best use of formats for the project including multimedia
+- Innovation and creativity in storytelling including through the best use of formats for the project, including multimedia